Volunteer Opportunities:

 Pinyon Jay Community Science

-Great Basin Bird Observatory has been researching Pinyon Jays since 2008, when we began the first radio telemetry study ever done on this species.
-Pinyon Jays have showed nearly an 80% population decline since 1970, and the reasons are not totally clear.
+Great Basin Bird Observatory has been researching Pinyon Jays since 2008, when we began the first radio telemetry study ever done on the species.
+Pinyon Jays have showed nearly an 80% population decline since 1970, and there are still major knowledge gaps complicating our ability to understand these population declines.
+This volunteer effort is an important way to fill these knowledge gaps.
+Because of their unique natural history, Pinyon Jay data collection presents many challenges to researchers.
 You can help us collect data by joining our community science effort!
 With your help, and a larger data set, we can begin to understand why Pinyon Jay populations are in decline.

 1.)
 Pinyon Data Collector: